novax-exchange/.github/principals/README.md

 A variant of [AWS Leadership Principles](https://www.aboutamazon.com/about-us/leadership-principles)
 ## Meta Principals
 - Self-management
-- Self-taught and eager to share.
+- Self-taught and eager to share your knowledge
 - Talk is cheap, show me the artifact
 - re:Invent
 - Can-do attitude